 - Hotel meals unless stated

-Arrive at Kathmandu airport (1,345m).
-Overnight at hotel BB.
+Arrive at Kathmandu Airport (1,345m).
+Stay overnight at a hotel B&B.

 - Day2 Sightseeing around Kathmandu

 Spend a day in Kathmandu for some sightseeing and to acclimatize to the high altitude.
 Kathmandu boasts one of the world’s oldest Pagodas as well as the largest Stupa in the world called Boudhanath.
 Kathmandu has a lot to offer visitors, including delicious food and some fantastic cultural sites to explore.

 - Day3 Domestic flight from Kathmandu to Lukla Airport (also known as Tenzing–Hillary Airport)

 Fly from Kathmandu to Lukla Airport (2,804m), one of the world’s most dangerous airstrips.

 From there a 3-hour trek to Phakding (2,610m).
 Stay overnight in a teahouse.

 Early morning start with a 5-hour trek to Namche Bazaar (3,441m).
 The Namche area is home to the majority of the Sherpas involved in the tourism business in the Everest Region and provides a perfect opportunity to explore Nepali culture during the trek.
 Stay overnight in a teahouse.